crickets-and-comb/bfb_delivery/docs/create_manifests.rst

     tag,note
     Cedarwood Apartments special instructions *,Please call the recipient when you arrive.

-This file will put the note "Please call the recipient when you arrive." at the bottom of the manifest (once) if a stop has a note that contains the text "Cedarwood Apartments special instructions \*".
+This file will put the note "Please call the recipient when you arrive." at the bottom of the manifest (once) if any stops have a note that contains the text "Cedarwood Apartments special instructions \*".

-If :code:`extra_notes_file` is not provided, the tool will use the constant notes in the codebase: :py:data:`bfb_delivery.lib.constants.ExtraNotes`.
+If you don't provide :code:`extra_notes_file`, the tool will use the constant notes in the codebase: :py:data:`bfb_delivery.lib.constants.ExtraNotes` (currently empty).

 In Python: